 I was angry and frustrated, because how God!
 How could you do this to me!
 How could you make me chose between my dream and Blake.
 I reached out to many others searching for answers, any that told me to stay, but every person, musicians, pastors, parents, friends and family ended their conversations and left me with a feeling of needing to chose Blake.
 I remember a phone call to my parents and my dad saying “what if you never get where you want to go with your career and you decide to let Blake go?
 What happens if you lose both?”
 That hit hard and again I was left thinking that my decision was to chose Blake.

 Angerly, I called schools back in Minnesota to see if they would book me for Saphire’s Courage Events.
 Before I called, I said out loud, “Fine!
 If you want me to move back so badly, you’ll book me schools.”
 Thinking that no one would have an interest in my events since I had left Minnesota.
-I was confident I could test God and chose to stay because of that reason.
+I was confident I could test God and choose to stay because of that reason.
 I started calling.
 One school booked, and another, and another and another.
 I put the phone down and cried.
 I knew then, that I had to move back.
 And I had to move back now.

 Blake got home, and I told him that we were moving back and moving back in 3 weeks.
 We packed up our things and I left my dream behind me in the rearview mirror.
 That decision broke me.
-More than anything had ever broken me before.

 Blake and I got married September of 2017.
 Our wedding was beautiful.
 Everything I could have ever wanted and the best part was that I loved being able to plan it.
 I found my love for decorating and planning weddings in that very moment.
 My heart was full as we said I do and Blake and I cried knowing that we were finally married.
 I was scared to give a piece of myself away because I had been broken before in past relationships, but I loved Blake and that’s all that mattered in that moment.